 The treatment of a Colles fracture depends on the extent of the injury.
 A straightforward fracture with no displacement will simply require casting to immobilise the bones until they are healed.
 This is usually around 6 weeks.
 A splint may be used for the first few days to allow the swelling to go down before the cast is applied.

 Hook of hamate fracture

 Another type of wrist fracture is a fractured hook of hamate.
-This is a fracture to the hamate bone which is one of the small carpal bones on the little finger side of the wrist.
+This is a fracture of the hamate bone which is one of the small carpal bones on the little finger side of the wrist.
 Symptoms of a fracture of the hook of hamate include pain which is located on the little finger side of the wrist.
 The patient will have reduced grip strength and there will be tenderness when touching the palm side of the wrist.

 Treatment usually involves immobilization in a plaster cast for 4 weeks.
 If the injury is noticed late then it is likely not to heal in which case the most popular option is to remove the fragment of bone completely followed by immobilization in a cast for 3 weeks.
 Return to sports specific training may take 6 weeks or more.
 When the wrist comes out of the cast mobility and strengthening exercises should be done to restore full movement.
 Putty exercises and using hand exercise balls are excellent for achieving this.

 If the X-ray reveals any complications, such as multiple fractures (comminuted) or displacement, then surgery may be required to realign the bones and hold them together whilst they heal.

 Read more on hook of hamate fracture.